 5) Really good wood fire pizza crust

 Most days, I eat healthier in general and I don't miss much.
 Even Disney World has my back now, and most gluten free goodies like bread and pasta can be pretty great on this side of things.
-Most importantly, I don't have to give up one big important item - my favorite thing, my livelihood, my true love - delicious alcoholic beverages.
+Most importantly, I don't have to give up one big important item - also my livelihood - delicious alcoholic beverages.
 With a few adjustments, knowing my own (in)tolerance, and asking a few questions when needed, I can still explore the big wide world of craft alcohol.

 If you're #glutenfreelikeme, help me send a big shout out to Gluten Free New Orleans for partnering on this cheat sheet.
 We noticed our community needed a basic guide to navigate the options with a little expert insight, and we hope it's helpful.
 Craft alcohol is a fantastic way to support local and drink local (despite our allergies), and we're glad you're here.
 For more information on Happy Raptor's 100% gluten free product line, click here.